chuyachia/glm/count/count_data.md

 Poisson model
 -------------

-We first begin to model the data with a Poisson model.
-As the Poisson model is in the family of Generalized linear models, we can estimate the parameters by calculating the score statistics and the information matrix.
-I will first start with a model that only includes the access to drinking water as the explanatory variable.
+We first begin with a Poisson model.
+As the Poisson model is in the family of Generalized linear models, the parameters can be estimated through the score statistics and the information matrix.
+I will first start with a model that includes only the access to drinking water as the explanatory variable.
 The codes below compute the parameters and the associated standard errors.
 The results are then checked against those given by the **glm** function.

 ``` r
 D <- model.matrix(~water,data=terr)